 Evaluate your injuries to determine full and fair compensation.
 Next, we work to determine what damages might be available.
 This often means gathering your medical records and bills, as well as consulting with industry experts, like doctors and nurses who are trained to help understand your medical care and long-term prognosis.
 These specialists can offer crucial assistance with building your case.

 Aggressively negotiate with insurance companies and protect you from adjusters.
 Auto insurance companies train their adjusters to try to get you to say things and sign documents that will hurt your case.
 Even completely innocent and reasonable comments could give the insurance company an excuse to refuse payment.
 Our law firm will handle all settlement negotiations with the insurance company in an attempt to maximize your financial recovery.

 Develop a strong case to present at trial.
 With many years of collective legal experience and wisdom, our team has developed a reputation for success both in an out of the courtroom.
 We know what it takes to prepare a case for trial and see it through to the verdict.

 No two auto accident cases or injury lawsuits are the same.
 In most personal injury claims, however, you may be eligible for the following types of compensation:

 Keep in mind that the actual amount of compensation you may be entitled to receive will depend on the nature and extent of your injuries, medical expenses, lost income, and a host of other factors.
-Therefore, you need a skilled Peoria car accident attorneys to meticulously document these damages and argue aggressively for the true compensation you deserve.
+Therefore, you need a skilled Peoria, Arizona car accident attorney to meticulously document these damages and argue aggressively for the true compensation you deserve.